-A fully-furnished condo has many benefits for both landlord and tenant/s.
+A fully furnished condo has many benefits for both the landlord and tenant/s.
 Look at these points that can help you decide to deck your unit before renting it out.

 1. You can charge higher

-Did you know that you can charge higher with a fully-furnished condo for rent than a bare unit?
-An article by Landlordology says that landlords who rent out furnished rentals can charge 15 to 20 percent more than an empty unit for long term leasing.
-As for short-term stays like AirBnB, you can charge up to 40 to 50 percent more, but that depends on the location of the property.
+You can charge a higher rent with a fully furnished condo for rent than a bare unit.
+An article by Landlordology says that landlords who rent out furnished rentals can charge 15% to 20%more than a bare or an unfurnished unit for long-term leasing.

 Since your condo unit already has furniture, tenants can simply bring their personal belongings when they move in.
 No need to bring in large appliances and boxes filled with their things, which they will eventually have to remove when they leave as the rent contract expires.

 Due to the pandemic, many companies have started adopting a hybrid working arrangement that blends in-office and remote work.
 People who report to the office for only several days in a week or in a month prefer a fully-furnished home.
 This allows them to travel to their home province or anywhere else while maintaining a home near their office whenever they need to be onsite.

 A 1-bedroom fully furnished condo home is ideal for single or a couple of working employees on a hybrid working set up.
 Your tenants can simply bring their clothes and laptop when moving in.
 No hassles.

 A fully furnished condo for short-term rent is perfect for staycations and quick getaways.
 Tenants can use the appliances and the condo’s amenities to relax.
 Usually, condos that are available for short-term lease similar to AirBnB are more affordable than hotels and can be rented out more frequently, thus making it a lucrative investment for landlords.